Chris Rapley: Life and career

-From 1995 to 1997 he was Executive Director of the International Geosphere-Bisophere Programme, heading up the Secretariat hosted by the Royal Swedish Academy of Sciences in Stockholm.
+From 1995 to 1997 he was executive director of the International Geosphere-Biosphere Programme, heading up the Secretariat hosted by the Royal Swedish Academy of Sciences in Stockholm.

 He was Director of the British Antarctic Survey from 1998 to 2007.
 During his time as Director, he helped Al Gore with the "Live Earth" concert (7 July 2007) by arranging for the Rothera Research Station's in-house band, Nunatak, to perform in Antarctica as part of the event.

 Rapley became a Fellow of St Edmund's College, Cambridge in 1999.
 He was awarded a CBE in 2003.
 In 2007, he was appointed as Director of the Science Museum. where he was instrumental in the creation of the 'atmosphere' climate science gallery, the first of its kind in a major museum.

-From 2012 to 2016 he was a member, then Chair, of the European Space Agency Director General's High-Level Science Policy Advisory Committee.
+From 2012 to 2016 he was a member, then chair, of the European Space Agency Director General's High-Level Science Policy Advisory Committee.
 In 2020 he was appointed Chair of the European Science Foundation's European Space Sciences Committee, and in 2022 was appointed as a member of the European Space Agency Director General's High Level Advisory Group on the Human and Robotic Space Exploration for Europe.
-His current interests are in the role of climate scientists in society, the communication of climate science and the need to better balance the discovery of new facts about the climate system and the delivery of benefit to society.
+His current interests are in the role of climate scientists in society, the communication of climate science and the need to better balance the discovery of new facts about the climate system and the delivery of actionable information and benefit to society.
 Addressing this goal, from 2010 - 2019 he was Chair of the UCL Policy Commission on Communicating Climate Science, and more recently (until mid 2025) Chair of the UCL Climate Action Unit which seeks to help institutions overcome obstacles to establish their 'agency to act' on climate change.